 In-home private tutorials are sort of an investment and it’s normal to question the value of this investment before you dive straight in to your academic support adventure.

 There are plenty of benefits to private tutorials, especially when it comes to your academic future:

 - avoid failing in school and leave with national GCSEs or A Levels thanks to personalised teaching from a professional educator

 - benefit from a different style of teaching which can be original and fun, with interactive exercises, either over webcam or via the use of apps

 - choose a better way to learn with a tutor who also acts as your academic advisor and gives you the study skills you need to become a successful learner

 - increase your average grades in the long-term

 The latter is one of the most important points.

-In the UK, your grades are everything.
+In the UK as elsewhere, your grades are everything.
 They determine which class you’ll be in and can decide which university you go to.